Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    increments or decrements the numeric value found in the context by 1.
+    Rncrement or decrements the numeric value found in the context by 1.

 **Parameters**